mpsijm/BAPC-2024/public/rules/index.md

 ## Special Rules

 - A team may be disqualified by the organisation or jury for any activity that jeopardises the contest, such as dislodging extension cords, unauthorised modification, unintended use of contest materials, using a forbidden function or library calls, or distracting behaviour.
-- The participants don’t have access to their phones or any other device besides the laptop that the team is using, during the contest.
+- The participants don’t have access to their phones or any other device besides the contest machine that the team is using, during the contest.
 - The organisation has the right to stop the contest, extend the contest time, temporarily block submissions for all teams, or change the scores in exceptional conditions.
 - In situations where no rule applies, or there is ambiguity about the rules, the organisation decides the outcome.
 - If necessary, the organisation can make changes and exceptions to these rules.

 ## Contest machine

-The contest machine is brought by the team members and used only by their team members.

-## Languages and compilers

-The following languages and compilers are available, note not all languages are accepted as submit languages.

-- C: gcc 9.3.0
-- C++: g++ 9.3.0
-- Java: javac 11.0.11 (openjdk)
-- Python: Python 3.7.12 (pypy3 7.3.9, gcc 9.3.0)
-- Haskell (ghc 9.0.2)

-### Aliases

-The following aliases are available for your convenience.
-The following list of aliases help to compile your programs.
-Since similar compiler flags are used by DOMjudge using these aliases ensures compiling is done the same locally as on DOMjudge.

-- my_gcc='gcc -g -O2 -std=gnu11 -static ${files} -lm'
-- my_g++='g++ -g -O2 -std=gnu++2a -static ${files}'
-- my_javac='javac -encoding UTF-8 -sourcepath . -d . ${files}'

-The following aliases help to run your compiled programs.
-The run_java aliases on your machines actually refer to shell scripts.
-The difference between the shell scripts and the listed aliases is that the commands are actually run by taskset -c 0 [COMMAND].
-This ensures your program is pinned to a single processor core (core #0).
-As is the case when your programs are run on DOMjudge.

-- run_java='java -Dfile.encoding=UTF-8 -XX:+UseSerialGC -Xss64m -Xms1920m -Xmx1920m $1
-- run_python='pypy3 ${files}'
+More details to be announced in due time.